 - You can summarize a popular blog post or a guide of yours that’s been making rounds on social media.

-- Every successful presentation, audio file, report, interview, or anything else your audience enjoyed could be given a new lease on life as a whiteboard animation video.
+- Every successful presentation, audio file, report, interview, or anything else your audience enjoyed could be given a new lease on life as a whiteboard and cartoon animation video.

 On the surface, repurposing might seem like a waste of time, even a cop out.
 But remember that different people prefer different types of content: some respond well to audio, others like to read… and a huge chunk of the population enjoys video!